Can I Eat Expired Popcorn Unpopped Kernels?

 Expert Source

-"According to FDA guidelines, unpopped popcorn kernels should be stored in a cool, dry place at room temperature and used within 1 year for best quality."
+"According to USDA guidelines, unpopped popcorn kernels should be stored in a cool, dry place at room temperature, away from moisture and heat sources.
+Properly stored popcorn kernels can last indefinitely, but for best quality, it is recommended to use them within 1-2 years."

 ✅Fresh Popcorn Unpopped Kernels